-Each year there is a different theme, and one of the UK’s armed forces lead the military tattoo, but groups from all over the world will also perform.
+Each year there is a different theme, and one of the UK’s armed forces leads the military tattoo, but groups from all over the world will also perform.

-When I went to the Edinburgh Tattoo I saw everything from huge Scottish pipe bands, to jazz and blues singing Americans, rugby-playing and dancing Kiwi’s, motorbike stunts, Shetland fiddlers, highland dancers, and much more.
+When I went to the Edinburgh Tattoo, I saw everything from huge Scottish pipe bands to jazz and blues-singing Americans, rugby-playing and dancing Kiwis, motorbike stunts, Shetland fiddlers, highland dancers, and much more.

 During the performance, Edinburgh Castle is like another cast member, with video and pictures being projected onto the facade.
-So many cables are used in the show to get all of this right that if they were spread out in a line they would reach from Edinburgh to Glasgow!
+So many cables are used in the show to get all of this right that if they were spread out in a line, they would reach from Edinburgh to Glasgow!

-While the performances are different every year there are some things that stay the same.
+While the performances are different every year, there are some things that stay the same.

 The Edinburgh Military Tattoo always beings with the marching of a pipe band across the drawbridge of Edinburgh Castle.
 Just before the end of the show, a lone piper plays from the top of Edinburgh Castle.

 The first piper, Major George Stoddart played every performance for the first 11 years, and his son Major Gavin Stoddart has taken up the mantle since then.

-The end of each performance is heralded with the famous Robert Burns anthem, Auld Lang Syne, and attendees are expected to cross their arms and grasp the hands of their neighbours while singing along.
+The end of each performance is heralded with the famous Robert Burns anthem, Auld Lang Syne and attendees are expected to cross their arms and grasp the hands of their neighbours while singing along.

-While the show has travelled overseas four times in the past, including all the way to New Zealand and Australia complete with a mock-up of Edinburgh Castle, there’s nothing like seeing it in person and for many people, it is a once-in-a-lifetime experience.
+While the show has travelled overseas four times in the past, including all the way to New Zealand and Australia, complete with a mock-up of Edinburgh Castle, there’s nothing like seeing it in person and for many people, it is a once-in-a-lifetime experience.

-How to get tickets to the Royal Edinburgh Military Tattoo in 2019
+How to get tickets to the Royal Edinburgh Military Tattoo in 2023

 There is also a preview show held right before the season begins, and tickets for that only go on sale just before.

-Click here to buy tickets for the 2019 Royal Edinburgh Military Tattoo.
+Click here to buy tickets for the 2023 Royal Edinburgh Military Tattoo.

 The best seats for the Edinburgh Tattoo

-However, sitting down the sides of the esplanade doesn’t give you a bad view by any means.
+However, sitting down on the sides of the esplanade don’t give you a bad view by any means.
 The performances are made to be seen from all angles, so you won’t be missing out.

-Personally, I think the best seats for the military tattoo are a little further from the Castle, around about the middle down the sides.
+Personally, I think the best seats for the military tattoo are a little further from the Castle, around the middle down the sides.

 There are 10 festivals across the year, and with five Edinburgh festivals in August (check out this quick guide to the August festivals).

 I may have seen it on TV as a child, but there’s nothing like seeing the sights and sounds come together to form the truly brilliant show that is the Royal Military Edinburgh Tattoo in person.
 It’s an unforgettable and unique experience!